BigSkyCoder2003/NetScan/Readme.md

 # NetScan
-- requires Scapy package
-- built with python version 3.12.3

-NetScan is used to scan a local wifi network for devices, and returns basic ARP information about them. additionally, the program makes a call to the [Macvendors API](https://macvendors.com/api)

-# NetScan

 NetScan is a network scanning tool built with Python and Scapy.
 It scans a specified network range, identifies devices, and displays key information such as IP address, MAC address, hostname, and vendor. the vendor is retrieved using the the [Macvendors API](https://macvendors.com/api).